 In most situations, you have four years, starting from the date of the crash, to get your car accident case started in the Florida court system.
 For the details, learn more about the car accident statute of limitations in Florida.

 Florida follows a "pure comparative fault" rule when both parties are found to share blame for an accident.
-In most car accident cases, the jury is asked to calculate two things based on the evidence: the total dollar amount of the plaintiff's damages, and the percentage of fault that belongs to each party.
-Under the pure comparative fault rule, the plaintiff's damages award is reduced by a percentage equal to his or her share of fault.
+In the rare event that a car accident lawsuit goes to trial, the jury will be asked to calculate two things based on the evidence:

-For instance, suppose that in your case, the jury decides your total damages award should be $100,000 (including your medical bills, lost income, vehicle damage, and "pain and suffering").
+Suppose that the jury decides your total damages award should be $100,000 (including your medical bills, lost income, vehicle damage, and "pain and suffering").
 But the jury also decides you are 40 percent responsible for the accident (maybe you were speeding).
-Under Florida's comparative fault rule, you are entitled to get 60 percent of the $100,000 total, or $60,000 -- still a significant sum, but not as much as the grand total of your damages.
+Under Florida's comparative fault rule, you are entitled to get 60 percent of the $100,000 total, or $60,000—still a significant sum, but not as much as the grand total of your damages.

-The comparative fault rule in Florida applies even if you are found to be more responsible for the accident than the other driver.
-For instance, if the jury decides you are 90 percent at fault, you are still technically entitled to 10 percent of your total damages, but of course the other side of the coin is that you'll be on the hook for 90 percent of the other driver's damages.
+The Florida comparative fault rule applies even if you're found to bear most of the blame for the accident.
+For instance, if the jury decides you're 90 percent at fault, you're still technically entitled to 10 percent of your total damages, but of course the other side of the coin is that you'll be on the hook for 90 percent of the other driver's damages.

-Not only does the comparative negligence rule bind Florida judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when he or she is evaluating your case.
-A claims adjuster makes decisions based on what is likely to happen in court, after all.
-But don't let that prevent you from pursuing an auto accident settlement or lawsuit.
-Instead, talk to an experienced car accident attorney about your situation and your best course of action.
+Not only does the comparative negligence rule bind Florida judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when they're evaluating your car insurance claim.
+A claims adjuster makes decisions based on what's likely to happen in court, after all.

 If you're a driver who was involved in a car accident in Florida, and the crash resulted in injury or death, and/or vehicle damage (or damage to any other property) in an apparent amount of at least $500, you must report the accident to the local police department, if the accident occurred within a municipality.

-If the accident did not occur within a municipality, you must report the accident to the office of the county sheriff or to the nearest office or station of the Florida Highway Patrol.
+If the accident didn't occur within a municipality, you must report the accident to the office of the county sheriff or to the nearest office or station of the Florida Highway Patrol.
 These rules can be found at Florida Statutes section 316.065.